aniqatc/playground/docs/main/handlingLikes.md

   - Extracts the `widgetId` from the request URL and looks for the corresponding document in the database
   - Returns the `widgetId` and current `likeCount` in the response to the frontend
 - `updateLikes()` for `POST` requests
-  - Extracts the `widgetId` from the request URL and looks for the corresponding document in the database: if it doesn't exist, a new document will be created for it based on the model specified in `likeModel.js`; if it exists, the exist document's `likeCount` field will be incremented by 1
+  - Extracts the `widgetId` from the request URL and looks for the corresponding document in the database: if it doesn't exist, a new document will be created for it based on the model specified in `likeModel.js`; if it exists, the existing document's `likeCount` field will be incremented by 1
   - The document is then saved to the database
   - Returns the updated `likeCount` in the response to the frontend